sudhadevgit/gql-federation-services/Readme.md

 4. **Install dependencies**

+        npm install
-        npm install (in parent directory as its a simple project with same dependencies)
+        (run this in gql-federation-services directory as its a simple project with services, with same dependencies)

     OR If each service has its own set of dependencies.
 Follow the steps below for each service: